 Figure 7.4 The Sonar Editor lets the user view and alter the sonar parameters.
 The user may also use the editor to create new sonar parameter profiles.
-By creating a complete sonar parameter file for multiple sonar modes, user experience on a day-to-day basis will be increased.

 The following commands are available:

 - Open lets the user open a previously saved sonar file.
 All sonar parameters will be loaded. - Save lets the user save all parameters for the current sonar as an XML sonar file.
 Note that this will save the sonar data to a separate XML file.
 If you want to attach it to a ship, you have to use the Save button in the ship editor (see Section 7.2). - OK uses the defined parameters as data for the current sonar. - Cancel discards the changes.